mohamedhesham221/haji-flour-mill/Readme.md

 ## Features

 - Allows user to explore services and their prices that business provide.
-- Admin is created using a specific route, not disclosed or accessible from the app, which will be known to owners of the business and high level development administrators only.
+- Admin is created using a specific route, not disclosed in or accessible from the app, which will only be known to owners of the business and higher level development administrators only.
   - Currently it's a normal signup form, working on a feature that will allow only owner and the administrative person to create admin, even if route has been known to someone else.
 - Generates an automated unique username for every user to differentiate between users.
   - It is automated, as only admins are allowed to register new users, and it's unneccessary load for them to think of a unique username for every registered user.